rahulnadella/Restaurant_Locator/README.md

 This iOS application is built to locate Restaurants based on the user's location (latitude and longitude).

 #####Version
->Version 1.0 - Design and Implementation of the Local Notifications
+>Version 1.0 - Design and Implementation of the Restaurant Locator

 #####Build
 >Master -> Only works on iOS 8.2 or greater